 Loans can be a lifeline for small businesses that are just getting started, looking to grow, or need extra funds to help cover a big purchase.
 But before you sign on the dotted line, it’s worth knowing how interest is typically charged on a small business loan.
 Business loan rates can depend on a variety of factors.
-Here’s what you should know before taking out a small business loan for your venture.
+Here’s what you should know before taking out a small business loan.

 Loan interest rates vary by type of loan

-There are a few different types of small business loans, including SBA loans, general term loans, business cash advances, business lines of credit, and many others.
-These options offer various interest rates according to their approval process.
+There are a few different types of small business loans, including SBA loans, general term loans, business cash advances, business lines of credit, and others.
+These options offer different interest rates depending on their approval process.
 For instance, SBA loans and traditional bank loans typically offer the lowest interest rates but require the highest qualifications.
+Bridge loans come with higher interest rates.

 [Read more: 15 Commonly Asked Questions About Small Business Loans]